 To make this opportunity more accessible, Google provides eligible nonprofits with a $10,000 monthly stipend to spend on paid search ads.
 This program is called Google Ad Grants and can be a real game-changer for your nonprofit advertising efforts.

 While regular Google Ad accounts must pay per ad-click, Google Ad Grant participants can publish ads for free through the program.
-These ads enable your nonprofit to appear on Google and get in front of qualified prospects searching for topics related to your mission.
+These ads enable your nonprofit, whether it’s a church or a cultural organization, to appear on Google and get in front of qualified prospects searching for topics related to your mission.

 The ideal Google Ad Grant candidate has a high-quality website that effectively serves its audience and promotes its mission.
 By leveraging Google Ad Grants for nonprofits, your organization can accomplish the following: